 Fixed member groups are designed for specific operational needs.
-The super user and administrator groups are created as default, but we can help you amend there viewing rights whenever you need.
+The super user and administrator groups are created as default, but we can help you amend their viewing rights whenever you need them.
 For a list of the modules available on MySchool then check out this article.
-This will help you determine what the suer groups should access.
+This will help you determine what the user groups should access.

 Here are a few examples of what fixed groups can be created;

-The administrator group can have reduced access but still be able to maintain the data within your system, so access to profiles, and enrolment is key for them.
-They should have the rights to change the infrastructure.
+The administrator group can have reduced access but still be able to maintain the data within your system, so access to profiles and enrolment is key for them.
+They should have the right to change the infrastructure.

 3. Admissions team

 The admissions team will not need to have access to any system configuration, assessments, attendance, and possibly not finance options.
-They would be able to manage enrolment, admissions module, and have access to the contact details for students and users.
+They would be able to manage enrolment, and admissions modules, but also have access to the contact details for students and users.

 4. School nurse/medical team

 In certain schools, you may wish to create a fixed group for your onsite medical responders.
-So that they can access student health tab, and guardian contact details.
+So that they can access the student health tab and guardian contact details.
 We can extract the medical reports from the data report section and allow them access to these if needed.

 Can a staff user be a member of both inherent and fixed member groups